-We cover lesson planning in all our training modules •and if you have taken other training courses, just pick your very favorite activities.
+We cover lesson planning in all our training modules and if you have taken other training courses, just pick your very favorite activities from your training.

 Teach as many classes as you can till you feel confident!

-Start teaching so you get over the mystery of teaching children.
+Start teaching so you solve the mystery of teaching children.
 You build confidence through experience.

 To give you one roadmap of what it means to become a confident teacher, Yoga Alliance requires you teach 30 kids classes after your training, to get the RCYT designation (RCYT = Registered Children’s Yoga Teacher).

-It may take you 30 classes to get confident depending on your previous experience.
-It may take less.
+It can take 30 classes to get confident.
+Depending on your previous experience it may take less or more.
 You’ll know you are confident when you get a new class and you don’t worry about what you will teach.

 Get paid in confidence

-In summary of the first point about building your confidence to build your business, consider lowering your price, volunteering, or traveling a little farther for a class, with the idea that you are getting paid in confidence.
+In summary, building your confidence is required to build your business.
+Consider lowering your price, volunteering, or traveling a little further for a class, with the idea that you are getting paid in confidence.